 Explore the Old Town

 After walking along the walls, you should get back to ground level and stroll around the village center.
-Rua Direita is Obidos’ main street filled with small shops, bars, and restaurants, alongside many vendors who will sell you a chocolate cup full of Ginja de Óbidos.
+Rua Direita is Obidos’ main street filled with small shops, bars, and restaurants offering traditional Portuguese food, alongside many vendors who will sell you a chocolate cup full of Ginja de Óbidos.
 Be sure to explore some of the calmer backstreets, too!
 These are less crowded, granting you some peace and quiet to really enjoy the town’s beautiful houses.

 One of the town’s main sights is the Church of Santa Maria, where King Afonso V. and his cousin D. Isabel were married.
 When the wedding took place, he was only ten years old, while she was just eight!